 Two Ways to Migrate Your Website

 Pressable offers two easy ways to migrate your WordPress website: using the Pressable migration plugin or conducting a manual migration with the help of customer support.
-We’ll go in detail about both strategies.
+We’ll go into detail about both strategies.

 Using the Pressable Migration Plugin